-Javier García-Germán (1974) is Associate Professor of Architectural Design at the Madrid School of Architecture (ETSAM) since 2007.
-He is module director both in the Master’s Degree in Collective Housing (MCH, ETH Zürich & UPM) and in the Master in Advanced Ecological Buildings (MAEB, IAAC, Barcelona).
+Javier García-Germán (1974) is Professor of Architectural Design at the Madrid School of Architecture (ETSAM) since 2007.
+He is module director both in the Master’s Degree in City and Housing (MCH, ETH Zürich & UPM) and in the Master in Advanced Ecological Buildings

 In 2004 he founded TAAs —totem arquitectos asociados— an award-winning practice based in Madrid which explores the connections between climate, architecture and users.
-TAAs is currently building an office building in Madrid and a 159 units collective housing building for the Ayuntamiento de Madrid.
+TAAs has recently finished two bioclimatic NZEB buildings: an office building in Paseo de la Castellana 94 and a 159-unit collective housing scheme for Ayuntamiento de Madrid.
 TAAs’ entries for EUROPAN international competition received awards in EUROPAN 6, 8 and 10 editions.
 TAAs’ work was exhibited in the XVI Biennale di Venezia (2018).

 In addition Javier García-Germán has authored several articles in international periodicals (Quaderns, Bauwelt, 2G, etc.) and edited and authored several books on energy and architecture, among others Thermodynamic Interactions.
 An Architectural Exploration into Physiological, Material and Territorial Atmospheres (2017, ACTAR), which has received both the Pensamiento y Crítica FAD Award 2018 and the XIII BEAU Spanish Architecture and Urbanism Biennial awards; and De lo Mecánico a lo Termodinámico (2010, Gustavo Gili); and

 Contextos 2008.
 Hacia un Nuevo Entorno Energético (2008, UCJC).